clemsonciti/palmetto-documentation/docs/training/schedule.md

 ** [Certificate](https://www.palmetto.clemson.edu/palmetto/training/certificates/) eligible:
 Our group offers Certificate of Attendence for R and Python workshop series:

-- For R: participants need to attend total 4 sessions in R Programming and submit final mini project.
+- For R: certificates are not offered this semester.

 - For Python: participants need to attend total 9 sessions and submit final mini project.